Summarize documentary-style videos

 Showcase grid

-Showing 24 structured records from 27 matching public YouTube showcases.
+Showing 24 primary or secondary records from 56 matching public YouTube showcases.

 FRONTLINE’s documentary follows the rise of Germany’s new right, focusing on the AfD’s growing support, its campaign tactics, and the broader political tensions surrounding immigration, extremism, and democracy.